Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: GrailQAbility: Extending GrailQA with Answerability Detection

-\paragraph{GrailQAbility Dataset: } We run the combined drop algorithm on GrailQA~\cite{gu:www2021grailqa}, which is the largest and most diverse KBQA benchmark based on Freebase but contains only answerable questions, to create a new benchmark for KBQA with answerability detection.
+\paragraph{GrailQAbility Dataset: } We make use of GrailQA~\cite{gu:www2021grailqa}, which is one of the largest and most diverse KBQA benchmark based on Freebase but contains only answerable questions, and create a new benchmark for KBQA with answerability detection.
 We call this GrailQAbility (GrailQA with Answerability).
-We will make this dataset public.
-Our dataset creation approach is generic and can extended to other KBQA benchmarks.
+We make this dataset public.
+Aligning with earlier QA datasets with unanswerability~\cite{rajpurkar:acl2018-squadidk,sulem:naacl2022-ynidk,choi:emnlp2018-quac,raina:acl2022-mcqnone}, we keep the total percentage of unanswerable questions as 33\%, splitting this nearly equally (8.25\%) between deleted entity types, relations, entities and facts.

-Since the test questions for GrailQA are unavailable, we utilize the the train and dev sets as original set of questions $Q^*$.
-Aligning with earlier QA datasets with unanswerability, we keep the total percentage of unanswerable questions $p_u$ as 33\%, splitting this equally (8.25\%) between dropped entity types, relations, entities and facts.
-We split the questions into train, test and validation as 70\%, 20\% and 10\% such that each contains 33\% unanswerable questions.
-The unanswerable questions in test and dev contain 50\% iid, and 50\% zero-shot, which is further split into 75\% partial zero-shot and 25\% full zero-shot.
+{\em Train-Test Split:} Since the test questions for GrailQA are unavailable, we use the train and dev questions.
+We keep aside the compositional and zero shot questions from dev as the compositional and zero shot {\em answerable} questions in our new dev and test set.
+We then combine the train and iid dev questions, introduce unanswerability into these by running the 4 categories of deletion algorithms in sequence, and split these to form the new train and iid test+dev (both answerable and unanswerable) and zero shot unanswerable test+dev questions.
+The unanswerable questions in test and dev contain 47\% iid, and 53\% zero-shot.
 Statistics for GrailQAbility and GrailQA are compared in Tab.~\ref{tab:dataset_comparison}.
 Sizes of the different splits are shown in Tab.~\ref{tab:train_dev_test_split}.
+Details on dataset creation are in appendix (\ref{subsec:details_of_datatset_creation}).